-RoasterPay: How to Enable and Begin Processing
+RoasterPay: How to Enable and Setup

 RoasterPay is different than Stipe and the only payment service that features tax calculation.
 If you are interested in switching please email support@roastertools.com.